Sholynk/sholynk-tech/article_stories/Distraction by Design Navigating Attention in the Social Media Era.md

 Social media has fundamentally transformed how humanity communicates, learns, and shares ideas.
 It has connected billions of people, created new industries, democratized knowledge, and given individuals unprecedented opportunities to build communities and businesses.

 Yet these achievements come with an important trade-off.
-In an economy where attention fuels revenue, distraction is not merely an accidental consequence—it is often an intentional outcome of platform design.
+In an economy where attention fuels revenue, distraction is not merely an accidental consequence it is often an intentional outcome of platform design.
 Understanding this reality does not require rejecting social media altogether.
 Rather, it calls for using these platforms with greater awareness and purpose.

 Navigating the social media era is therefore less about escaping technology and more about mastering our relationship with it.
 The future will belong not only to those who have access to information, but to those who can filter it, question it, and focus on what truly matters.